RaphaelDeLaGhetto/whatdandoes.info/source/partner/index.md

 God is our provider and He is faithfully building our Wycliffe ministry partnership team.

-Join us in cultivating biblical and computer literacy around the world
+Join us in cultivating biblical and computer literacy around the world.

 Will you pray about joining our Wycliffe partnership team?